 The People’s Bank of China is working on a project dubbed the Digital Currency Electronic Payment (DCEP) that hopes to improve efficiency in their existing payment system, make peer-to-peer transactions more secure, and ultimately replace cash as a means to transact.

 The test phase is well underway, with pilot projects conducted in many cities thus far.
-Commercial banks have conducted internal tests on specifics like account balance checks, payments, and cash to digital money conversions.
+Commercial banks have conducted internal tests on specifics like account balance checks, payments, and cash-to-digital money conversions.
 This would fall under Retail CBDC.

 Monetary Authority of Singapore

 The Monetary Authority of Singapore has launched an exciting project dubbed Ubin.
-It works with the industry to examine clearing and settlements of payments and securities with over 40 firms.
+It works with the industry to examine the clearing and settlements of payments and securities with over 40 firms.

 South African Reserve Bank